temporalio/documentation/docs/learning-paths/background-checks/temporal-application-design-and-implementation.md

 ## How do we ensure PII is encrypted in the Temporal Platform?

-To encrypt data in the Temporal Platform, we use a Data Converter.
+To encrypt data in the Temporal Platform, we use a customized [Data Converter](/docs/content/what-is-a-data-converter).

 ## How do we know what the status of each Workflow Execution is?